DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 #### Specifying a Custom Reporter

 You can implement a [custom reporter](../../extending-testcafe/reporter-plugin/README.md) in the code that launches tests.
-Use this approach if you do not want to publish a reporter plugin.
+This approach allows you to implement your reporter faster if you need it for a single project or do not want to publish a reporter plugin.

 Pass a *function* that returns the custom reporter object to the `runner.reporter` method.